carbon-language/carbon-lang/llvm/docs/tutorial/LangImpl04.rst

 should evaluate and print out 3.
 If they define a function, they should be able to call it from the command line.

-In order to do this, we first declare and initialize the JIT.
-This is done by adding a global variable ``TheJIT``, and initializing it in ``main``:
+In order to do this, we first prepare the environment to create code for the current native target and declare and initialize the JIT.
+This is done by calling some ``InitializeNativeTarget\*`` functions and adding a global variable ``TheJIT``, and initializing it in ``main``:

 .. code-block:: c++